 There are also regulatory requirements to report releases of ammonia and other incidents involving a hazardous product.
-Refer Transportation of Dangerous Goods Regulations.
-Occupational Health & Safety Regulations also contain incident reporting requirements.
+Refer to the Transportation of Dangerous Goods Regulations for more information.
+Occupational Health and Safety Regulations also contain incident reporting requirements.

-G9.1 Minimum requirements for the incident reporting procedure:
+Minimum requirements for the incident reporting procedure include:

-- Incidents involving release of ammonia must be reported - Employees must be trained on the procedure - Records of incidents must be kept for two years
+- Incidents involving a release of ammonia must be reported. - Employees must be trained on the procedure. - Records of incidents must be kept for two years.

-Best practices for an incident reporting system:
+Best practices for an incident reporting system include: